-The NPS-UDC sets out the objectives and policies for providing development capacity under the Resource Management Act 1991. www.mfe.govt.nz/publications/towns-and-cities/national-policy-statement-urban-development-capacity-2016
+The NPS-UDC sets out the objectives and policies for providing development capacity under the Resource Management Act 1991. mfe.govt.nz/publications/towns-and-cities/national-policy-statement-urban-development-capacity-2016

-GLOSSARY OF TERMS AND ABBREVIATIONS HE RĀRANGI KUPU ME NGĀ WHAKAPOTONG
+CLOSSARY OF TERMS AND ABBREVIATIONS HE RĀRANGI KUPU ME NGĀ WHAKAPOTONG

-TERM / ABBREVIATION DESCRIPTION Balanced growth ap- proach One of three growth scenarios tested by the Council.
-It involves: directing the majority of the anticipated urban growth to an expanded Rangiora, Kaiapoi and Woodend/Pegasus; consolidation and intensification within these existing towns; a downward trend in the proportion of residential development in the rural area and the maintenance of the character of the District's small settlements.
-Biota nodes A concentration of the plant and animal life of a region.
-Business zones Zones in the Waimakariri District Plant hat provide for different business activities in different locations.
-These consist of: the Business 1 (core town centre commercial and retail); Business 2 (industrial); and Business 3 - 6 Spot Zones.
+TERM / ABBREVIATION DESCRIPTION Biota nodes A concentration of the plant and animal life of a region.
+Business zones Zones in the Waimakariri District Plan that provide for different business activities in different locations.
+These consist of: Business 1 (core town centre commercial and retail); Business 2 (industrial); and Business 3 - 6 (Spot Zones).
 Canterbury Regional Policy Statement - CRPS The document prepared by Environment Canterbury under the RMA that sets the regional planning and development framework.
 Canterbury Water Management Strategy Waimakariri Zone - Waimakariri - CWMS Zone A water management zone for the Waimakariri catchment under the Canterbury Water Management Strategy.
-Community facilities Large multi- purpose performing arts venues, sports venues or town halls that cater for a wide range of activities; facilities that provide space for regular or casual use by community groups and some social service providers for meetings and for passive recreation; sports pavilions.
+Community facilities Large multi-purpose performing arts venues, sports venues or town halls that cater for a wide range of activities; facilities that provide space for regular or casual use by community groups and some social service providers for meetings and for passive recreation and sports pavilions.
+Critical Infrastructure Has the same meaning defined in the CRPS - infrastructure necessary to provide services which, if interrupted, would have a serious effect on the communities within the Region or a wider population, and which would require immediate reinstatement.
+This includes any structures that support, protect or form part of critical infrastructure.
 District Development Strategy - DDS This document.
-District Plan: The Waimakariri District Plan manages land use and subdivision activities within the district.
-This is subject to a review.
+District Plan The Waimakariri District Plan manages land use and subdivision activities within the District.
 Environment Canter- bury Canterbury Regional Council.
 'Feasible' develop- ment Development that is commercially viable, taking into account the current likely costs, revenue and yield of development.
-Greater Christchurch Defined under the CER Act as being the districts of Christchurch City, Selwyn District and Waimakariri District, and the coastal marine area ;the greater Christchurch metropolitan area is a smaller area comprising the City and towns and rural areas between Rangiora and Rolleston and Lincoln.
+Greater Christchurch Defined under the CER Act as being the districts of Christchurch City, Selwyn District and Waimakariri District, and the coastal marine area; the greater Christchurch metropolitan area is a smaller area comprising the City and towns and rural areas between Rangiora and Rolleston and Lincoln.
 The Greater Christchurch partners are the above district councils, Environment Canterbury, NZTA and Ngãi Tahu.
 Gross Floor Area - GFA The total floor area contained within a building measured to the external face of the external walls.
 Indigenous biodiver- sity The variety of native species.
-Infrastructure bound- ary Spatial extent of future urban land areas that can be supported by reticulated infrastructure.
+Infrastructure Bound- ary Spatial extent of future urban land areas that can be supported by reticulated infrastructure.
 Intensification Higher density development, mainly housing.